top of page

 A vibrant luxury merino lambswool shawl

-What is special about merino lambswool
+What is special about merino lambswool?

 Close-up of vibrant, colorful woven fabric with a checkered pattern.
 Wooden weaving tools are visible in the blurred background.